Munda Biddi Navigation

 2. Waterous Trail Loop - GPX map

-• The App works well in areas of poor or no coverage.
+1. The App works well in areas with poor or no mobile network coverage.

-• The user's location is shown on the app’s map when you press locate.
+Your location is shown on the App’s map via GPS.

-• You can zoom in on the map and see more detail, which is useful if you need to navigate to a main road or safe location, in case of injury, or fire.
+2. The map is very detailed, making it easier to navigate back to the Trail if you get lost or need to navigate to a main road or safe location in case of injury, equipment failure, or fire.

-• The App shows a user’s distance from places, and there is a handy elevation profile.
-Both features can help to simplify decision making.
+4. The App shows a user’s distance from places and a handy elevation profile.
+Both features can help to simplify decision-making.

 Satellite Messengers